DavidSA06/DavidSA06.github.io/osa.md

 ![William Phillips](https://imgur.com/BEwyAUx.jpg)
 -->

-### II CILCA (Second Congress Light Science and Art)
+### II CILCA (Second Congress Light, Science and Art)

 The congress aimed to create a multidisciplinary forum to disseminate, discuss and exchange knowledge of science and art around light, as a transversal axis.
 I participated in the student organizing committee of this congress.
-On this occasion Dr. Fansler accompanied us.
+On this occasion Dr. Fansler, emeritus researcher, accompanied us.

 <figure>
   <img
   src="https://imgur.com/7mIcKa7.jpg"
   alt="William Phillips">
   <figcaption>Dr. Todd Fansler, emeritus researcher from the OSA</figcaption>
 </figure>

 ### Events